centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?**

-Articles are intended to tell a self-contained story, but can include external references such as tweets or website urls.
+Articles are intended to tell a self-contained story but can include external references such as tweets or website URLs.

 **Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?**

-Articles often describe content which is considered offensive, insulting or threatening.
+Articles often describe content that is considered offensive, insulting, or threatening.

 ## Collection Process